Tummy Tuck Gone Wrong

 A few herbal supplements and anti-inflammatory drugs can worsen bleeding and prevent proper clotting.

-In order to perform a full tummy tuck, your doctor will administer anesthesia to you.
+To perform a full tummy tuck, your doctor will administer anesthesia.
 Your pubic hairline will then be incised horizontally.

 You'll be able to tighten your muscles if they have stretched.
 Fat can also be removed by liposuction.